Yakutiya (icebreaker): Construction

 On 23 August 2019, FSUE Atomflot signed a contract worth over 100 billion rubles (about US$1.5 billion) for the construction of two additional Project 22220 icebreakers with Baltic Shipyard.
 As before, the Saint Petersburg-based shipyard was the only bidder for the construction of the nuclear-powered icebreakers.

 The keel of the fourth Project 22220 icebreaker was laid on 26 May 2020 and the vessel was launched on 22 November 2022.
 The vessel left for sea trials on 1 December 2024.

 The icebreaker, named Yakutiya (Якутия) after the Republic of Sakha (Yakutia), was reportedly delivered on 28 December 2024.
 However, instead of heading to the Arctic the vessel remained in the Gulf of Finland for additional trials and was also drydocked in Kronstadt in February 2025.
+Atomflot finally took delivery of the vessel on 6 March after a 34-day delay due to challenges related to the international sanctions against Russia.

+Career

-Yakutiya finally left the shipyard's outfitting quay and headed for its home port, Murmansk, on 6 April.
+Yakutiya left the shipyard's outfitting quay and headed for its home port, Murmansk, on 6 April 2025.
+After few months of service in the Arctic, the icebreaker returned to Saint Petersburg for repairs in early August and returned to Murmansk again in early December.

 Design

 Yakutiya is 173.3 m long overall and has a maximum beam of 34 m.
 Designed to operate efficiently both in shallow Arctic river estuaries as well as along the Northern Sea Route, the draught of the vessel can be varied between about 9 and 10.5 m by taking in and discharging ballast water, corresponding to a displacement between 25540 and 33530 t.

 Yakutiya has a nuclear-turbo-electric powertrain.
 The onboard nuclear power plant consists of two 175 MWt RITM-200 pressurized water reactors fueled by up to 20% enriched Uranium-235 and two 36 MWe turbogenerators.
 The propulsion system follows the classic polar icebreaker pattern with three 6.2 m four-bladed propellers driven by 20 MW electric motors.
 With a total propulsion power of 60 MW, Yakutiya is designed to be capable of breaking 2.8 m thick level ice at a continuous speed of 1.5–2 kn at full power when operating in deep water at design draught.